tspeckhofer/tspeckhofer.github.io/_posts/2021-07-17-latex-and-sublime-text.md

 - Install [Sublime Text](https://www.sublimetext.com/3).

-- Install [Sumatra PDF](https://www.sumatrapdfreader.org/download-free-pdf-viewer.html).
-This is a PDF viewer that automatically refreshes when the currently opened file is overwritten on the hard drive.
+- On Windows: Install [Sumatra PDF](https://www.sumatrapdfreader.org/download-free-pdf-viewer.html).
+This is a PDF that automatically refreshes when the currently opened file is overwritten on the hard drive.
 (Many other PDF viewers do not even allow overwriting files that are currently opened!)
+If you are on Linux, you can use Zathura (`sudo apt-get install -y zathura`), and on macOS, you can use [Skim.app](https://skim-app.sourceforge.io/).
+[Here](https://latextools.readthedocs.io/en/latest/available-viewers/) you can find a list of all PDF viewers that can be used.

 ## Step 2: Set up Sublime Text as a $\LaTeX$ editor